Wednesday, October 15, 2025

 This exhibition highlights the role that the Anglican church played during and after the struggle in South Africa and that Desmond Tutu never gave up speaking truth to power.
 His book on Joy that is written with the Dali lama is one of the most beautiful books I have read.

-When the arch died, the country mourned his passing and we deeply miss his prophetic voice.
-The same narrative was raised about this amazing man whose very life shone like that of one who knows God deeply.
+When The Arch died, the country mourned his passing and we deeply miss his prophetic voice.
+We joined the long queue of mourners who wanted to pay their respects and deep gratitude for this man whose life was well lived.
+Sadly, the same narrative was raised about this amazing man whose very life shone like that of one who knows God deeply.
 This speak did not surprise me but saddened me greatly.
 It showed how little people had shifted in understanding the struggle and more than that the role of the church.
 For too many, politics and Christ do not mix.
 What they fail to grasp is that the gospel is deeply political.

 If only.....
 If only these very same people who shout so loudly with such certainty would come down from their pedestal and sit at the feet of this man to listen and learn, then perhaps they would see something other than the simple narrow gospel they cling to.
 The Arch had a tangible and deep love for God and his faith in Jesus and his love of people remained steadfast throughout his life.
 This man who chaired the TRC and held those terrible stories in his heart.
 This man who wept for the pain of his fellow mankind and who saw that white people needed healing too.
 Come and taste what God has done through the life of this humble servant.
 That would be my invitation .